NativeAIHub

 • Completely free to download and use, with no API fees or usage limits when self hosted

-• 128K token context window across all Gemma 3 sizes, competitive with much larger proprietary models
+• Up to 256K token context window on Gemma 4 larger models (128K on edge models), competitive with much larger proprietary models

 • Specialized variants for medical, safety, code, vision, and translation tasks, ready to use out of the box